 The recent incidents in the news of unjustifiable violence towards black men and women have grieved our university deeply.
 As our community responds to these events, we have heard the voices of students, alumni, staff, and faculty who themselves have experienced the pain of systematic racism and injustice in the LPU community.
 We lament and repent for ways known and unknown that we have contributed to the hurt and injustice members of our community have experienced.
 Moving forward, we are intent on bringing change.
 LPU has been working on diversity and inclusion initiatives for several years, but now more than ever, we must accelerate major action.
 The following are immediate steps that will be taken:

 - Immediately reprioritizing the hiring of full-time Director of Diversity, Equity, and Inclusion.

 This person will serve as the institution’s chief diversity officer, serving on the Administrative Council.
 This position was planned for previously but put on hold.
 The President, with the support of the Board of Trustees, has decided to fulfill this plan by reopening this position immediately and accelerating a hire.
 We are committed to a thorough search process but intend to select a candidate by the end of the fall semester 2020.
-If you or someone you know may be interested, please click here to apply.
+Update: A Director of Diversity, Equity, and Inclusion was hired and announced on July 27, 2020.